 Uric acid is a waste product in the body.
 Sometimes, uric acid can build up in the joints and tissues, causing a range of health problems.
 These include gout, a form of arthritis.

 In this article, we list the typical low, normal, and high levels of uric acid for males and females.
-We also explain what health conditions are associated with having high or low levels.
+We also explain what health conditions a person may develop from having high or low levels.

 Having some uric acid in the blood is normal.
 However, if uric acid levels go above or below a healthy range, this can result in health problems.
 High uric acid levels can increase the risk of gout.